ulthiel/JuLie.jl/docs/src/about/introduction-to-julia.md

  1
 ```

 As you can see in the partition type example, you can build up a hierarchy—a tree—of types but it is important to note that only the *leaves* of this tree can be instantiated: there is a distinction between *concrete* types (the leaves) and *abstract* types (everything else).
-If you want to know more, you should read the section about [types](https://docs.julialang.org/en/v1/manual/types/) in the Julia documentation.
+If you want to know more about types, you should read the section about [types](https://docs.julialang.org/en/v1/manual/types/) in the Julia documentation.

-Functions in Julia are implemented in such a way that one specifies the type of the parameters, e.g. I have implemented a function to obtain the conjugate of a partition and this looks like:
+Functions in Julia are implemented in such a way that one specifies the type of the parameters, there is a function to obtain the conjugate of a partition and this looks like:

 ```julia
 function conjugate(P::Partition{T}) where T<:Integer